lofcz/FastCloner/README.md

 This differs from `[FastClonerIgnore]` which leaves the member as `null`/default.
 With `[FastClonerShallow]`, the original reference is preserved.

+### Customizing Reflection Cloning

-You might also need to customize how certain types are handled globally.
-Use `FastCloner.FastCloner.SetTypeBehavior<T>` to configure specific behaviors.
+Use `FastCloner.FastCloner.SetTypeBehavior<T>` to configure how specific types are cloned globally.

 ```csharp
 FastCloner.FastCloner.SetTypeBehavior<MySingletonService>(CloneBehavior.Skip);